fluxcd/flagger/docs/gitbook/tutorials/prometheus-operator.md

 ## Test the canary

-Execute `kubectl -n test set image deployment/podinfo podinfo=stefanprodan/podinfo:3.1.0` to see if everythinf works
+Execute `kubectl -n test set image deployment/podinfo podinfo=stefanprodan/podinfo:3.1.0` to see if everything works